Osun-Osogbo: Celebrations

 In modern times, August is a month of celebration for the people of Osogbo land that includes the traditional cleansing of the city and the cultural reunion of the people with their ancestors, the founders of the Osogbo Kingdom.

 The Osun-Osogbo Festival itself is a two-week-long programme.
 The traditional cleansing of Osogbo is called 'Iwopopo', which is followed after three days by the lighting of the 500-year-old sixteen-point lamp called 'Ina Olojumerindinlogun'(16 face lamp).
 Then comes the 'Iboriade', an assemblage of the crowns of the past rulers, the Ataojas of Osogbo, for blessings.

 The Festival culminates in a procession to the shrine in the sacred grove where a large crowd builds up.
-Drumming, dancing, musical performing, wearing of elaborate costumes, speaking of the Yoruba language, recitation of praise poetry, and so on add pomp and colour to the proceedings.
+Drumming, dancing, musical performing, wearing elaborate costumes, speaking of the Yoruba language, recitation of praise poetry, and so on add pomp and colour to the proceedings.
 This event is led by the sitting Ataoja of Osogbo along with a ritualized performer called the Arugba(calabash carrier) and a committee of priestesses, who reenact the very first meeting between Oluwatimilehin and Yeye Osun.
-Arugba is played by a young woman of a kingly lineage and offers the sacrifice to the deity.
+Arugba is played by a young woman of a kingly lineage who offer the sacrifice to the deity.

 In 2020, the procession was limited to the ritual performers and public participation was suspended due to COVID-19.

 Benefits of the Festival

 The festival is of immense benefit to the tourism sector of Nigeria.
 It enables the community to sell its culture to tourists coming from both within the country and from all over the world.

-The Osun-Osogbo festival also serves as a strong unifying factor in Osogbo land, as irrespective of the different social, economic, religious and political convictions of the people, they all come together annually to celebrate the goddess.
+The Osun-Osogbo festival also serves as a strong unifying factor in Osogbo land, as irrespective of the different social, economic, religious and political convictions of the people, they all come together annually to celebrate their traditions.